renerbaffa/dog-breeds-dashboard/README.md

 ### Automated tests
 - Every single file created in the project has its own testing file which can be found in the same folder level as the source code.
 Two main extensions were used:
   1.  `.spec` files test React Components.
 In order to guarantee the resulting HTML structure of components the tests were made through snapshots and they do not have logic.
   2.  `.test` files test `actions`, `reducers`, `sources` and `utils` files.
 As they have logic the tests were made to guarantee that their behavior did not change (same for smart components or containers).
 - Frameworks used for testing:
   1. `enzyme` to render and manipulate rendered React components
   2. `react-test-renderer` to generate snapshots of dumb/stateless components
+  3. `axios-mock-adapter` to mock and simulate requests and HTTP responses
 - Total time spent: 6 hours (configuring webpack: ~5 hours, documenting: ~1 hour)

 ### Architecture details
+- `communication` redux state were created in order to store loading flags.
+Those flags are retrieved from meta tag inserted in the action payload (see `reducers/communication`).
 - `normalizers` are the files responsible for get raw data and convert it to expected pattern
 - `sources` are the files responsible for request information from backend, decoupling the request code from the actions and components.